anishp03/Dietary-Survey-GUI/README.md

 # Dietary-Survey-GUI
-This program is a custom user interface that takes in user data and stores it into a Excel file when submitted
+This program creates a custom GUI allowing users to enter dietary information into a survey and then clear or submit the answer fields.
+The submit button will record the answers in an Excel file and clear all the text fields to prepare for the next user.
+The clear button lets you restart the form without submitting it to the survey results file.